sofpn/rprimer/README.md

 The data can be visualized with `plotData()`, and specific regions can be highlighted using the optional arguments `shadeFrom` and `shadeTo`.
-We can see that the hepatitis E virus genome has a conserved region between position 5000-5500:
+We can see that the most conserved region of the hepatitis E virus genome is between position 5000-5500:

 ``` r
 plotData(myConsensusProfile, shadeFrom = 5000, shadeTo = 5500)